SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Meet the Outdoor Spotlight Pro, Vivint’s lighting accessory that pairs with the Outdoor Camera Pro.
 It bolsters the upgraded computer vision chip and better image sensor of the second generation outdoor camera to identify, track, and deter folks who might be sneaking around on your property and shining a light on the situation.

 So how is the Outdoor Spotlight Pro different from any other motion-detection floodlight?
 For one, it’s a lot smarter.
-Out of the box, it will detect folks the camera is seeing, and based on your settings, it will play an intense lighting and sound program if they loiter for too long.
+Out of the box, it will detect folks the camera is seeing, and based on your settings, it can trigger the Smart Deter function, which follows a suspect with the floodlight and plays an intense alarm sound.
 This type of deterrent is far more useful than a traditional motion- activated floodlight, which you’ll probably stop noticing a week or two after installing it with all the false alerts it’ll be generating.

 And the Spotlight Pro is even useful when it’s not actively keeping intruders off your property.
 Using the app, you can customize a lighting schedule that will help you up your stairs after the sun goes down or illuminate the driveway when you’re coming home from work.
 You can also adjust the brightness of the light itself with ease.